hughperkins/jeigen/README.md

 2. cd jeigen
 3. ant

-Jeigen.jar will be created in the "jar" directory, and libjeigen.so will be created in the build/native directory.
+According to whether you use a 64-bit jvm or a 32-bit jvm, the files will be created in 'build/linux-32' or 'build/linux-64'.
+Jeigen.jar will be created directly in this directory, and libjeigen.so will be created in the 'native' subdirectory.

 How to build, Windows
 =====================